marcusoftnet/marcusoftnet.github.io/_posts/2018-10-30-basic-assumptions.md

 If someone did something that we considered stupid, selfish or evil even, then we can now ask ourselves (thanks [Dan North](https://dannorth.net/):

-> What is true in their world, to make that behaviour reasonable for them?
+> What is true in their world, to make that behavior reasonable for them?

 Or in system thinking terms: